 - Control MCP Permissions: Enforce allowed tool sets and block unauthorized MCP access attempts

-For organizations using coding agents like Cursor or Claude Code, the LLM Proxy provides essential visibility without disrupting developer workflows.
+For organizations using coding agents like Cursor or Claude Code, Agent Monitor provides essential visibility without disrupting developer workflows.

 Why an MCP Gateway Matters for Enterprise AI Governance